Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: Introduction

-The plan of the paper is the following: in section \ref{preliminaries} we build our setup, fixing the notations and providing some preliminary inequalities that will be needed in the following, in section \ref{curv} we review the theory of Dirac operators on curved spaces, showing how to properly build a dynamical equation, in section \ref{virial} we prove the virial identity that is the crucial stepping stone for local smoothing with the use of the multiplier method, while sections \ref{locsmot1} and \ref{locsmot2} are devoted, respectively, to the proofs of Theorems \ref{locsmoothteo} and \ref{locsmoothteo2}.
+The plan of the paper is the following: in section \ref{curv} we review the theory of Dirac operators on curved spaces, showing how to properly build a dynamical equation, in section \ref{virial} we prove the virial identity that is the crucial stepping stone for local smoothing with the use of the multiplier method, while sections \ref{locsmot1} and \ref{locsmot2} are devoted, respectively, to the proofs of Theorems \ref{locsmoothteo} and \ref{locsmoothteo2}.

-0.7cm {\bf Acknowledgments.} The authors are grateful to dr. Paolo Antonini and prof. Gianluca Panati for useful discussions on the topic.
-The first named author is supported by the FIRB 2012 "Dispersive dynamics, Fourier analysis and variational methods" funded by MIUR (Italy) and by National Science Foundation under Grant No. DMS-1440140 while the author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2015 semester.